everx-labs/everdev/README.md

 ## Compile

-This command compiles a selected contract.
+This command compiles and links a selected Solidity contract.
 After successful compilation you get .abi.json and .tvc files that you can later [use in your DApps to deploy and call contract methods](https://docs.ton.dev/86757ecb2/p/07f1a5-add-contract-to-your-app-/b/462f33).

 ```shell